Media Formats : For First Time Creators Who Are Confused

-Media format is simply a well-defined piece of media like a newsletter, podcast, essays, books, blogs, vlogs, tweet threads, and countless other formats.
+Media format is simply a well-defined piece of media like a newsletter, podcast, essay, book, blog, vlog, tweet threads, and countless other formats.

 In the last 10 years as a creator, I have worked on all of the above types.
-And it all depends on what is possible for you in the moment.
+And it all depends on what is possible for you at the moment.

 - You apply constraints on the things that are possible to do within the boundaries of the format you have chosen